Gluhwein, Hot Mulled Wine – Keto Low Carb Recipe

 Although my heritage is German, it wasn't until I started snowboarding that I became aware of gluhwein.
 Of course, I knew I would eventually make a keto mulled wine version because I love it so much.
 Traditional gluhwein has added sugar and some fruit which makes it full of carbs.

 Fortunately, this recipe is extremely easy to make keto.
-Swap out the real sugar for an alternative sweetener and you’re most of the way to making keto gluhwein.
+To make low carb mulled wine, just swap out the real sugar for an alternative sweetener.
+You're most of the way to making keto gluhwein!

 Gluhwein is typically served in Europe in the winter, especially around Christmas.
 It's very popular at the lovely European Christmas markets as well as during apres-ski anytime.
 It makes an awesome keto Christmas cocktail in the United States as well no matter what your heritage.